ikuhamada/state-doc/run.rst

   $ mpirun -np 2 ./STATE < nfinp_1 > nfout_1

 where we use 2 processors and the output is written to ``nfout_1``.
-The MPI command depends on the system and a job script is necessary when we use a supercomputer fascility.
+The MPI command depends on the system and a job script is necessary when we use a supercomputer facility.

 In this example, only the single-point (or SCF) calculation is performed and no structural optization is performed.